MapleWorld/iChat/Phase4/Process.md

 # Phase 4 - Process

-A reflection on the software development processes your team ended up using.

-Max' 500 words.
-Tell us about tools/techniques/conventions that worked well for your team.
-Explain why.
-Tell us about tools/techniques/conventions that didn't work well for your team.
-Explain why.
-If you had to continue working as a team, and design your process, what would your process look like?
-In other words, describe an ideal process for your team, based on your experience working together.

 The software development process our team ended up using was Scrum, we couldn't follow scrum process exactly becase our situation differ from real world development teams.
 However, we did mostly follow the process of Scrum, we have divided work into many cycles, and this worked particular